What are, why use and how to get marginal means

 >

-We can also provide a plot:
+We can also visualize it with a plot:

 library(ggplot2)